DredBaron/OpenMTG/CONTRIBUTING.md

 DATABASE_URL=postgresql://openmtg:changeme@localhost/openmtg JWT_SECRET=dev-secret uvicorn main:app --reload
 ```

 This requires a running PostgreSQL instance.
-If you don't have one locally, use the Full Stack (Docker) approach below instead as it's the simplest path for full-stack development.
+If you don't have one locally, use the Full Stack (Docker) approach below instead — it's the simplest path for full-stack development.

 Once running, the server listens on `http://127.0.0.1:8000`.
-There is no route at `/`, use `http://127.0.0.1:8000/docs` for the interactive API docs, or `/health` to confirm the server is up.
+There is no route at `/` — use `http://127.0.0.1:8000/docs` for the interactive API docs, or `/health` to confirm the server is up.
 Connection errors from the price refresh scheduler on startup are expected if PostgreSQL is not reachable; the server itself will still start.

 ### Frontend